mhwco/mhw-app-article/article/demo/article.md

 If you want to include some code and have newlines preserved, indent the line with a tab or at least four spaces.
-    Extra spaces work here too.
+Â Â Â  Extra spaces work here too.
 This is also called preformatted text and it is useful for showing examples.
-The text will stay as text, so any *markdown* or <u>HTML</u> you add will not show up formatted.
-This way you can show markdown examples in a markdown document.
+The text will stay as text, so any *markdown* or <u>HTML</u> you add will not show up formatted.Â  This way you can show markdown examples in a markdown document.

->     You can also use preformatted text with your blockquotes
+>Â Â Â Â  You can also use preformatted text with your blockquotes
->     as long as you add at least five spaces.
+>Â Â Â Â  as long as you add at least five spaces.

 Headings
 ========

-There are a couple of ways to make headings.
-Using three or more equals signs on a line under a heading makes it into an "h1" style.
-Three or more hyphens under a line makes it "h2" (slightly smaller).
-You can also use multiple pound symbols before and after a heading.
-Pounds after the title are ignored.
-Here's some examples:
+There are a couple of ways to make headings.Â  Using three or more equals signs on a line under a heading makes it into an "h1" style.Â  Three or more hyphens under a line makes it "h2" (slightly smaller).Â  You can also use multiple pound symbols before and after a heading.Â  Pounds after the title are ignored.Â  Here's some examples:

 This is H1
 ==========